First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 About Ben Michael

 Ben Michael is the founder and Managing Partner of Michael & Associates, and has nearly a decade of experience in criminal defense here in Austin, TX.
-He is an experienced criminal defense attorney who has spent nearly a decade of helping those accused of a crime get the best outcome possible.
-He has successfully defended hundreds of clients, handling all sorts of legal issues including DWI, assault, domestic violence, sex crimes, possession of controlled substances, expungement cases, and …
+He is an experienced criminal defense attorney who has spent nearly a decade helping those accused of crimes achieve the best possible outcome.
+He has successfully defended hundreds of clients, handling all sorts of legal issues, including DWI, assault, domestic violence, sex crimes, possession of controlled substances, expungement cases, and…

 Call for free case review